meettaimur/MYeORM/README.md

 DB.Update(company, dbId);
 DB.Delete(company, dbId);
 DB.Save(company, dbId);

+// HINT: OrmDbAgent is also using DB class internally
 ````
 #### Extend OrmDbAgent
 Inherit and extend the agent class to meet your custom requirements